Glanville Coat of Arms

 The General Register Office (currently at Southport, but sometimes referred to as the St Catherine's House records as that used to be their location) has since 1837 recorded Births, Marriages and Deaths in England and Wales (but not Scotland nor Ireland).

 However, only those reported to them have been collated and indexed.
 Furthermore the indexation was subject to human transcription which means records were lost prior to transcribing, were wrongly transcribed or didn't find their way into the index.
+Further transcription errors have arisen as the GRO records are made available to the public (see below).
+Lastly, I have found instances of multiple registration (sometimes with name variants) at the same time, and re-registration (typically of a child born before parents' marriage being re-registered after the parents' marriage).

 Most, but not all, of the records have been re-transcribed at the Free BMD website by volunteers.